 Morphine Addiction

-As an organic-type, plant-based medication, morphine addiction affects both brain and body processes.
-The brain itself contains actual opiate receptor cells that secrete morphine-like chemicals on their own.
-In effect, when someone ingests morphine, the brain doesn’t differentiate between morphine and its own chemical secretions, so it accepts morphine as a natural material.
+Morphine addiction affects both brain and body processes.
+The brain itself contains opiate receptor cells that actually secrete morphine-like chemicals on their own.

-While this seemingly natural exchange may seem fine and good, the brain actually starts to depend on morphine to function normally the more a person uses.
-As opiate receptor cells exist all throughout the body, similar effects take place wherever opiate receptor cells operate.
 These cells play a vital role in managing nerve cell communications and regulating pain response.
+What happens is that when someone ingests morphine, the brain doesn’t differentiate between the ingested morphine and its natural chemical secretions, so it accepts morphine as its own.

+While this seemingly normal exchange may seem inconsequential the first time, over time, the brain actually starts to depend on morphine to function normally the more a person uses.
+The effect spreads beyond the brain because opiate receptor cells exist all throughout the body.
+As a result, similar effects take place wherever opiate receptor cells operate.
 Once they become dependent on morphine, stopping the drug brings about excruciating withdrawal effects.

 Medically-Supervised Detoxification